Star Guitar: Music video

-The music video, directed by Michel Gondry, features a continuous shot filmed from the window of a speeding train passing through towns and the countryside.
+The music video, made by Michel Gondry, features a continuous shot filmed from the window of a speeding train passing through towns and the countryside.
 However, the buildings and objects passing by appear exactly in time with the various musical elements of the song, including the beats.
-The video is based on DV footage Gondry shot while on vacation in France; the train ride between Nîmes and Valence was shot ten different times during the day to get different light gradients.
+The video is based on DV footage Gondry shot while on holiday in France; the train ride between Nîmes and Valence was shot ten different times during the day to get different light gradients.
 The Pont du Robinet as well as Pierrelatte's station can be seen and the cities of Miramas and Avignon.
 Gondry had experimented with a different version of the same effect in his video for Daft Punk's "Around the World", where he had represented each element of the music with a dancer.

 Gondry plotted out the synchronization of the song on graph paper before creating the video, eventually "modelling" the scenery with oranges, forks, tapes, books, glasses and tennis shoes.